 African-Americans who vocalized objections to the treatment of blacks in America were considered suspect by McCarthy (and by the FBI).
 Two of the witnesses called to appear before McCarthy were black: the political activist Eslanda Robeson, wife of Paul Robeson, and the poet Langston Hughes.
 (At the time of the hearings, there were few blacks in influential positions.)

 On March 24, 1953, Langston Hughes testified before the Subcommittee.
 He was permitted to read a statement to defend himself from charges of Soviet sympathies.
 He began by stating “I was born a Negro.”
 He went on to delineate just what that meant in American society at that time.
-He could not attend the nearby school, the movie theater wouldn’t admit him, white boys stoned him, and his father left the country because this country would not admit him to the bar.
+He could not attend the nearby school, the movie theater wouldn’t admit him, white boys threw stones at him, and his father left the country because this country would not admit him to the bar.
 At his high school, primarily attended by very poor immigrants, follow students began to tell him about Eugene Debs, a well-known socialist in the early 1900’s.
 Hughes stated:

 “I became interested in whatever I could read that Debs had written or spoken about.
 I never read the theoretical books of socialism or communism or the Democratic or Republican party for that matter, and so my interest in whatever may be considered political has been non-theoretical, non-sectarian, and largely really emotional and born out of my own need to find some kind of way of thinking about this whole problem of myself, segregated, poor, colored, and how I can adjust to this whole problem of helping to build America when sometimes I can not even get into a school or a lecture or a concert or in the South go the library and get a book out.”